POW Rosters

 7th Material Squadron - This link goes to the roster page of the 7th Material Squadron, 19th Bomb.
 Gp.
 (H) site.

-59th Coast Artillery Regiment - This is a copy of the March 31, 1942 Monthly Personnel Roster Provided by Al McGrew.
+59th Coast Artillery Regiment - This is a copy of the March 31, 1942 Monthly Personnel Roster provided by Al McGrew.

 200th & 515th CA Regiments (AA) - This link goes to the "Names" page of the Bataan-Corregidor Memorial Foundation of New Mexico web site.